wpilibsuite/frc-docs/source/docs/software/basic-programming/functions-as-data.rst

 Treating Functions as Data in Java
 ----------------------------------

-Java represents functions-as-data as instances of "functional interfaces" <TODO: link to docs>.
-A functional interface is a special kind of class that has only a single method - since Java was originally designed strictly for object-oriented programming, it has no way of representing a single function detached from a class.
+Java represents functions-as-data as instances of `functional interfaces <https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html>`__.
+A "functional interface" is a special kind of class that has only a single method - since Java was originally designed strictly for object-oriented programming, it has no way of representing a single function detached from a class.
 Instead, it defines a particular group of classes that *only* represent single functions.
 Each type of function signature has its own functional interface, which is an interface with a single function definition of that signature.

 This might sound complicated, but in the context of WPILib we don't really need to worry much about using the functional interfaces themselves - the code that does that is internal to WPILib.
 Instead, all we need to know is how to pass a function that we've written to a method that takes a functional interface as a parameter.
 For a simple example, consider the signature of ``Commands.runOnce`` (which creates an ``InstantCommand`` that, when scheduled, runs the given function once and then terminates):

-.. note:: The ``requirements`` parameter is explained in the Command-based documentation, and will not be discussed here <TODO: link>.
+.. note:: The ``requirements`` parameter is explained in the :ref:`Command-based documentation <docs/software/commandbased/commands:getRequirements>`, and will not be discussed here.
 .. code-block:: java

    public static CommandBase runOnce(Runnable action, Subsystem... requirements)